About the Tara VanDerveer Fund

 Colleges and universities with collegiate athletic programs may apply for the opportunity to host a Fellow at their school.
 If awarded a grant, schools will hire the fellow through their own internal hiring process.

 Should a grant be awarded, each applicant is responsible for ensuring receipt of these funds is compliant with all applicable rules, regulations and laws applying to that institution.

-Applications will be available in early 2019.
+Applications are now available.
 Institutions chosen to host a Fellow will be announced in May 2019.
 The Fellowship position will run concurrent to the 2019-20 academic year.